devopshobbies/terraform-associate-exam-tips/part22-interact-with-terrafor-modules/README.md

  To call a module means to include the contents of that module into the configuration with specific values for its input variables.
 Modules are called from within other modules using module blocks.
 A module that includes a module block like this is the calling module of the child module.

 The label immediately after the module keyword is a local name, which the calling module can use to refer to this instance of the module.

+<h3 style='color:yellowgreen'>Terraform plugins</h3>
+when you run terraform init it goes and download plugins . where is the location of the plugins in your system?

+By default, terraform init downloads plugins into a subdirectory of the working directory `.terraform/plugins`, so that each working directory is self-contained